Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 \subsubsection{Flavour constraints}

 We consider 2HDM Yukawa sectors protected by a $\mathcal{Z}_2$ symmetry that ensures the absence of tree level off-diagonal couplings of neutral gauge bosons with quarks.
-The presence of the symmetry ensures that such couplings are not generated even by the RGE running of the Yukawa couplings at lower energies.
+This symmetry ensures that such couplings are not generated even by the RGE running of the Yukawa couplings at lower energies.
 However, as the theory includes an additional charged scalar, Flavour Changing Neutral Currents (FCNCs) appear necessarily at loop level.
-The overall good agreement of flavour observables with SM predictions requires therefore that the contributions from new physics are small. \\ \\ The most relevant flavour constraints for a 2HDM are \citep{Enomoto:2015wbn}: the leptonic meson decays $M\rightarrow l\nu$, $B_q^0\rightarrow \mu^+\mu^-$, the hadronic $\tau$ lepton decays $\tau\rightarrow M\nu$, the radiative $B$ meson decay $B\rightarrow X_s \gamma$, the mass splitting due to neutral $B_q^0$ meson mixing $\Delta M_q$, and the $\epsilon_K$ parameter measuring $CP$ violation in the $K^0-\bar{K}^0$ system.\\
+The overall good agreement of measured flavour observables with SM predictions requires therefore that the contributions from new physics are small.
+The most relevant flavour constraints for a 2HDM are \citep{Enomoto:2015wbn}: the leptonic meson decays $M\rightarrow l\nu$, $B_q^0\rightarrow \mu^+\mu^-$, the hadronic $\tau$ lepton decays $\tau\rightarrow M\nu$, the radiative $B$ meson decay $B\rightarrow X_s \gamma$, the mass splitting due to neutral $B_q^0$ meson mixing $\Delta M_q$, and the $\epsilon_K$ parameter measuring $CP$ violation in the $K^0-\bar{K}^0$ system. \\ \\ The leptonic decays $M\rightarrow l\nu$ and the $\tau$ hadronic decays $\tau\rightarrow M\nu$ happen at tree level.
+The BSM physics contribution is on the order of